Friday, July 8, 2011

 Yellow Squash Boats with Black Beans, Lime, and Corn

 I decided to use a red onion because of the pretty color combination it would create.
-In general, raw or semi-raw red onion is not my favorite flavor as it reminds me of sitting on the metro in Paris next to a very...errrrr..."ripe" European man.
-Seriously, monsieur.
-Deodorant.
-You might think about using some.
+In general, raw or semi-raw red onion is not my favorite flavor as it reminds me of sitting on the metro in Paris next to a very...errrrr..."ripe-smelling" man.

 Dice half of a red onion.
 You can either use all or part of it,